thierrynieus/cross_corr/README.md

 # Spike cross-correlation module

 The repository is designed for efficient spike cross-correlation calculations.
-It uses the mo
+It uses the module joblib to split the calculations on different cores.

 ## File description
 1. spike_cross_corr.py, a module to load and compute cross-correlations